 Homemade Lemon Water (Or Lemonade)

-When life gives you lemons…make lemon water.
+When life gives you lemons...make lemon water.
 Lemons contain lots of antioxidants, Vitamin C, and citrate, all of which help with hydration and overall health.
-When you make your lemon water, always use fresh lemons.
-Cut in half and squeeze into an 8oz glass of warm or cold water, or use a handheld juicer for maximum effect.
-You can also add extras like honey for lemonade, mint, cinnamon, ginger, or turmeric, depending on your preferences.
+When you make your lemon water, always use fresh washed lemons.
+Cut them in half and squeeze into an 8oz glass of warm or cold water, or use a handheld juicer for maximum effect.
+You can also add honey to make a lemonade, or mint, cinnamon, ginger, or turmeric, depending on your preferences.

 Coconut water is high in potassium, electrolytes, and natural, healthy sugars, making it a great way to stay hydrated and replace necessary minerals and sugars after a workout.
 However, because of coconut water’s popularity, it’s important to make sure the water you’re drinking is pure.
 Avoid coconut water made from concentrate or that contains additives - these drinks aren’t natural and won’t be as good for you in the long run.